Lab Director Stephanie shares her lecture, “Conversational Chemistry,” with the Merrill-Cazier Library’s Friends of the Library community.

 November, 2024

-Jessica, Samantha, and Kathryn present at the ASHA meeting on a novel tool that we have developed and psychometrically validated for research and clinical use- the Person-Reported Outcome of Conversational Success (PROCS)
+Jessica, Samantha, and Kathryn presented at ASHA on a novel, psychometrically validated tool we developed for research and clinical use: the Person-Reported Outcome of Conversational Success (PROCS).

 November, 2024